nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 Format: `find n/STUDENT_NAME [STUDENT_NAME]… | id/STUDENT_ID [STUDENT_ID]…`

 * `STUDENT_NAME` should be a string made up of alphabetical characters, with no numbers or special characters.
-* `STUDENT_ID` should be a string made up of alphabetical characters and numbers, with no special characters or space.
+* `STUDENT_ID` should be a string made up of alphanumeric characters, with no special characters or space.
+It should begin with the letter 'A', followed by 7 numbers, and end with a letter.

 Examples:
 *  `find n/Anthony Yiqiao` Finds all contacts with the name "Anthony" and/or "Yiqiao".